Timings and parallelization

 Currently DFTK uses MPI to distribute on $k$-points only.
 This implies that calculations with only a single $k$-point cannot use make use of this.
 For details on setting up and configuring MPI with Julia see the MPI.jl documentation.

-In this -np 16 tells MPI to use 16 processes and -t 1 tells Julia to use one thread only.
-Notice that we use mpiexecjl to automatically select the mpiexec compatible with the MPI version used by MPI.jl.
+-np 16tells MPI to use 16 processes and-t 1tells Julia to use one thread only.
+Notice that we usempiexecjlto automatically select thempiexeccompatible with the MPI version used by MPI.jl.

 As usual with MPI printing will be garbled.
 You can use

-While standard procedures (such as the SCF or band structure calculations) fully support MPI, not all routines of DFTK are compatible with MPI yet and will throw an error when being called in an MPI-parallel run.
+While most standard procedures are now supported in combination with MPI, some functionality is still missing and may error out when being called in an MPI-parallel run.
 In most cases there is no intrinsic limitation it just has not yet been implemented.
 If you require MPI in one of our routines, where this is not yet supported, feel free to open an issue on github or otherwise get in touch.

 Thread-based parallelism